 This is also the night we met Tucker Max, or so we think.
 Michael introduced us to his book a few days before and to give you a quick summary of his character, this is how he describes himself.
 “My name is Tucker Max, and I am an ass hole.
 I get excessively drunk at inappropriate times, disregard social norms, indulge every whim, ignore the consequences of my actions, mock idiots and posers, sleep with more women than is safe or reasonable, and just generally act like a raging dickhead.”

-Next, we headed to the Cayote Ugly bar.
-Oh my days, I LOVE this movie so this was pretty much a dream come true.
+Next, we headed to the Coyote Ugly bar.
+Oh, my days, I LOVE this movie so this was pretty much a dream come true.

 Me: Oh my God, are you a Navy SEAL?!?!